Reddone/case-ql/docs/util.md

 ```

 The three are transactors backed by a cached thread pool, a fixed thread pool and no thread pool (sync) respectively.
-Note that the cached thread pool is the doobie default.

 ## Others

-I have included other utilities which don't need a deep explanation: *CirceDecoders*, *ExecutorServices*, *JsonUtils*,
+I have included other utilities which don't need a deep explanation: *ExecutorServices*, *StringUtils*, *FragmentUtils*.
-*StringUtils*, *FragmentUtils*.
-The only one which is worth an example is the last one: it contains methods to interact
+The only one which is worth an example is the last one: it contains methods to interact with Doobie fragments.
-with Doobie fragments.
-The first two methods are used to produce a *Query[W, R]* and an *Update[W]*, which are quite
+The first two methods are used to produce a *Query[W, R]* and an *Update[W]*, which are quite uncommon in Doobie
-uncommon in Doobie because you usually work with *Query0[R]* and *Update0*, because it's a lot more common to set
+because you usually work with *Query0[R]* and *Update0*, because it's a lot more common to set parameters on the fly
-parameters on the fly using fr"" and sql"".
-If you decide to use these methods, you will need to provide a *W* in order
+using fr"" and sql"".
+If you decide to use these methods, you will need to provide a *W* in order to go back to the
-to go back to the more common *Query0[R]* and *Update0* types:
+more common *Query0[R]* and *Update0* types:

 ```scala
 def wrapInQuery[W: Write, R: Read](fragment: Fragment): Query[W, R]